Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 • During pregnancy, the consumption of Bitter melon might not be safe.
 The pregnant woman may get badly impacted by the chemicals present in the bitter melon (karela).

-• To prevent any complications, avoid using bitter gourd (bitter melon) during breastfeeding, due to the unavailability of proper information whether it is safe or not.
+• To prevent any complications, avoid using bitter gourd (bitter melon) during breastfeeding, due to the unavailability of proper information on whether it is safe or not.

 How to Use and Eat Bitter Gourd (Bitter Melon or Karela)?